SitecorePowerShell/Book/modules/libraries-and-scripts.md

 * User Interaction
 * **Web API**

+{% hint style="info" %}
-**Note:** Many of the of the libraries are integration points for the module.
+Many of the libraries are integration points for the module.
 When the integration point wizard runs, you will see that these can be generated automatically.
+{% endhint %}

 ### Fields